 - Blue skin on lips and other parts of the skin

 Fentanyl abuse and overdosing are straightforward, seeing that only 3 milligrams of Fentanyl are enough for an overdose, this is only 1/10 of a lethal heroin dose.

-Get Your Life Back at Renaissance Recovery Center with Fentanyl Rehab in Arizona
+Get Your Life Back at Renaissance Recovery Center with Fentanyl Addiction Treatment in Gilbert, Arizona

 Fentanyl addiction is life-threatening; you or your loved one may lose their jobs, become isolated and even risk being mentally unstable.
 It's important that you tackle the problem as soon as you realize you have an opioid addiction.

 Renaissance Recovery Center is a Fentanyl abuse and addiction treatment center in Gilbert, AZ.
-We have customized treatment programs that will help you with addiction recovery.
+We have customized treatment programs that will help you with Fentanyl addiction in Arizona.
 We are a certified and licensed addiction recovery center.
-Call us today at (480) 525-7738 for a free consultation on Fentanyl addiction treatment in Arizona
+Call Renaissance Recover Center in Gilbert, Arizona today to schedule a free assessment for Fentanyl addiction treatment in Arizona